 The Vilna Gaon (Aderes Eliyahu, ad loc.) says simply that Yosef did not want to contradict God’s will.
 His concern was not specifically with serving as the defender of God’s words.
 Rather, he just wanted to be sure that he was on God’s side, doing what the Boss wanted.
 Fulfilling God’s will is not merely praiseworthy; it is a life goal to which all people must strive.
 Yosef refused to violate God’s will by attempting (presumably futilely) to circumvent the prophecies.

 With this idea, we can better understand Ramban’s position (Gen. 49:10) that the Hasmoneans were punished for taking the kingship, which is reserved for the tribe of Yehudah and not priests like them.
 Why should they be punished when only a prophecy declares this, and not a command forbidding members of other tribes from taking the monarchy?
 As above, God’s will was revealed in a prophecy.
 Regardless of whether it was commanded, we must certainly strive to guide our will toward God’s.
+Whenever faced with a complex decision, we should ask ourselves, “what does God want us to do?”
 As the Mishnah (Avos 2:4) states, “Make your will like God’s will.”

 Similarly, the Egyptians should have desired to fulfill God’s will, which the Torah tells us included enslaving the Jews.
-Had they not been overly zealous, their doing so would have been a mitzvah, an accomplishment that moved the divine plan forward.
+Had they not been overly zealous, had they merely fulfilled the prophecy, their doing so would have been a mitzvah, an accomplishment that moved the divine plan forward.

 III.
 Commandments and Divine Will